 Abstract

-The IPCC Special Report on 1.5°C concluded “net zero global anthropogenic CO2 emissions and declining net non-CO2 radiative forcing would halt anthropogenic global warming on multi-decadal time scales.
-The maximum temperature reached is then determined by cumulative net global anthropogenic CO2 emissions up to the time of net zero CO2 emissions and the level of non-CO2 radiative forcing” in the decades prior to the time of peak warming.
-Here we quantify these statements, using CO2-forcing-equivalent (CO2-fe) emissions to relate changes in non-CO2 radiative forcing with cumulative CO2 emissions.
-This allows a non-prescriptive calculation of remaining carbon budgets, without treating available mitigation scenarios as representative of possible futures.
+The IPCC Special Report on 1.5°C concluded that the maximum level of anthropogenic global warming is “determined by cumulative net global anthropogenic CO2 emissions up to the time of net zero CO2 emissions and the level of non-CO2 radiative forcing” in the decades prior to the time of peak warming.
+Here we quantify this statement, using CO2-forcing-equivalent (CO2-fe) emissions to relate changes in non-CO2 radiative forcing with cumulative CO2 emissions.
+This allows a non-prescriptive calculation of remaining carbon budgets, without treating available mitigation scenarios as a representative sample of possible futures.
 A simple formula is introduced to convert multi-gas emissions and radiative forcing scenarios into carbon budgets and warming response.
-Forcing-equivalent emissions are used to calculate an observationally-constrained estimate of the Transient Climate Response to Emissions (TCRE), giving a likely range of 0.8-2.4℃/TtC for a warming of Global Mean Surface Temperature (GMST), consistent with previous assessments and implying a remaining total CO2-fe budget from 2018 to 1.5°C of 325-1160 GtCO2-fe.
+Forcing-equivalent emissions are used to calculate an observationally-constrained estimate of the Transient Climate Response to Emissions (TCRE), giving a likely range of 0.8-2.4℃/TtC, implying a remaining total CO2-fe budget from 2018 to 1.5°C of 325-1160 GtCO2-fe if global warming is defined in terms of increase in Global Mean Surface Temperature.
 Of this total, between 30 and 290 GtCO2 is taken up by non-CO2 forcing changes in available 1.5°C-compatible scenarios, implying remaining CO2 budgets for a 33, 50 or 66% chance of limiting peak warming to 1.5°C are X1, X2 & X3 respectively for a mid-range value of non-CO2 forcing.

 1. Introduction

+One of the most important conclusions of the IPCC’s Special Report on Global Warming of 1.5℃1 (SR15), commissioned under the Paris Agreement2, was “Reaching and sustaining net zero global anthropogenic CO2 emissions and declining net non-CO2 radiative forcing would halt anthropogenic global warming on multi-decadal time scales.
+The maximum temperature reached is then determined by cumulative net global anthropogenic CO2 emissions up to the time of net zero CO2 emissions and the level of non-CO2 radiative forcing prior to the time that maximum temperatures are reached.”
+This highlights the importance of cumulative CO2 emissions in determining whether the increase in global mean surface temperature (GMST) is limited to any particular level, often termed the ‘remaining carbon budget’3–6, together with the fact that the relative importance of non-CO2 climate drivers increases as peak warming is approached.
+SR1.5 did not, however, give any further scenario-independent quantification of this statement, beyond noting in passing that an increase of 1 W/m2 of non-CO2 radiative forcing and a cumulative emission of 1000 GtCO2 “represent approximately equal effects on GMST.”

-The IPCC’s Special Report on the Global Warming of 1.5℃1 (SR15), released in October 2018, summarised research into the feasibility of achieving the most ambitious goal of the Paris Agreement2: “to pursue efforts to limit the [global average] temperature increase to 1.5°C above pre-industrial levels.”
-The discussion of the technical feasibility of such an ambitious temperature goal is often framed as the feasibility of achieving the global decarbonisation rate required to remain within a specified total quantity of future carbon emissions, termed the ‘Carbon Budget’3–6.
-This framing is helpful because most warming to date has been caused by CO27,8; CO2 emissions, of all major pollutants, have the most permanent impact on the climate system9–11; and CO2-induced warming is linearly proportional to the total quantity of CO2 emitted up over any multi-decade time interval, where the constant of proportionality is termed the Transient Climate Response to cumulative carbon Emissions, or TCRE6,12.
-The TCRE acts in principle to simplify the implementation of the Paris Agreement by providing a global cumulative carbon budget over policy-relevant timescales.
-However, as discussed by Rogelj et al., (2019)3 this framing is subject to several complications, including the estimated level of present-day warming; committed warming due to past CO2 emissions, or Zero Emissions Commitment (ZEC); possible contributions of Earth System Feedbacks; the estimated value of the TCRE; and the future contribution of non-CO2 climate pollutants.
+The carbon budget framing is helpful because most warming to date has been caused by CO27,8; CO2 emissions, of all major pollutants, have the most permanent impact on the climate system9–11; and CO2-induced warming is linearly proportional to the total quantity of CO2 emitted up over any multi-decade time interval, where the constant of proportionality is termed the Transient Climate Response to cumulative carbon Emissions, or TCRE6,12.
+However, as discussed by Rogelj et al., (2019)3 this framing is subject to several complications, including the precise definition and estimated present-day level of global warming; the committed warming due to past CO2 emissions, or Zero Emissions Commitment (ZEC); possible contributions of Earth System Feedbacks to future warming; the estimated value of the TCRE; and the future contribution of non-CO2 climate pollutants.
 Of these confounding factors, the contribution of non-CO2 pollutants is unique in that it depends on future policy decisions, not simply scientific uncertainty.